pfnet-research/pfhedge/README.md

 PFHedge enables you to experience this revolutionary framework on your own.
 You can try, tweak, and delve into Deep Hedging algorithms based on PyTorch.
-We hope PFHedge accelarates the research and development of Deep Hedging.
+We hope PFHedge accelerates the research and development of Deep Hedging.

 ## Features